Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

 where $N>0$ is the constant defined above.
 Therefore, the time $\gamma$ takes to cross every piece is bounded below by a constant $1/\sqrt{N}$ independent of the given piece.
 Since $\gamma$ croses infinitely many such pieces of $\mathcal{E}_X$, the completeness follows. \end{proof}

-\textbf{Proof of Theorem \ref{Complétude à dérivée bornée}} \begin{proof} Here we suppose that $f^{'}$ is bounded by a constant $N>0$.
+\begin{proof}[\textbf{Proof of Theorem \ref{Complétude à dérivée bornée}}] Here we suppose that the transverse derivative of $F$ is bounded by a constant $N>0$.
 Let $\gamma$ be a geodesic contained in a ribbon $R_f$ after a certain while.
-The hypothesis on the derivative of $f$ gives
+We have